 2021 Rotch Finalist: Kyle Barker AIA

-Kyle Barker AIA is a Senior Associate at MERGE Architects, where he leads academic, commercial and multi-family housing projects across the United States.
-He is a registered architect in Massachusetts and an active member of the Boston Society of Architects.
-Prior to joining Merge in 2016, Kyle was an Associate at MASS Design Group and a Designer at Kennedy & Violich Architecture.
+Kyle Barker is the founder of Primary Projects, an architecture firm with a focus on inclusive, energy-positive housing.
+He is a registered architect in Massachusetts and Michigan, and an active member of the Boston Society of Architects.
+Before founding his own firm, he was a Senior Associate at Merge Architects, an Associate at MASS Design Group and a Designer at Kennedy & Violich Architecture.

-Kyle received his Master of Architecture from the MIT Department of Architecture where he was the recipient of the Alpha Rho Chi Medal, Rosemary D. Grimshaw Thesis Prep Award, Louis C. Rosenberg Travel Fellowship and three Departmental Merit Scholarships.
-In addition, he was a finalist for the 2017 Rotch Traveling Scholarship and the nationwide selection for the 2013 ZGF Architectural Scholarship.
+Barker received his Master of Architecture from the MIT Department of Architecture where he was the recipient of the Alpha Rho Chi Medal, Rosemary D. Grimshaw Thesis Prep Award, Louis C. Rosenberg Travel Fellowship and three Departmental Full Merit Scholarships.
+He was the runner-up for the Rotch Travelling Scholarship in 2020, a finalist in 2017, and was the nationwide selection for the 2013 ZGF Architectural Scholarship.

-Kyle has taught studio at the Boston Architectural College, workshops at MIT, and served as an awards juror for Architizer and the Massachusetts & Oklahoma chapters of the AIA.
-He is passionate about graphic design, prison reform, and new models of multi-family housing.
+Barker teaches studio at Northeastern University, and has taught a seminar at the Boston Architectural College and workshops at MIT.
+He served as an awards juror for the Massachusetts & Oklahoma chapters of the AIA and Architizer.

 Kyle was the runner-up in last year's Rotch Competition, so he was automatically entered into the finals this year.
 He was not required to submit materials for the preliminary competition.